Bhawana783/Ecommerce_Follow_Along/README.md

  Autofilling the edit form with the product’s existing details.
  Updating the database when the user modifies and submits the form.

+## Milestone 14: Implementing Product Deletion

+## 📌 Overview

+In this milestone, we have implemented the functionality to delete a product from MongoDB using its ID.
+A delete button has been added to each product card, allowing users to remove products dynamically.

+## 🚀 What We Did

+Created a DELETE API endpoint in the backend to remove a product by its ID from MongoDB.

+Updated the frontend by adding a Delete button to each product card.

+Implemented the delete request to send the product ID to the backend when the delete button is clicked.

+Handled response and UI updates to reflect the deletion in real time.

+## 🛠️ Technical Implementation

+## Backend:

+Created a DELETE route in server.js to handle product deletion.

+Used findByIdAndDelete to remove the product from the database.

+## Frontend:

+Added a Delete button to each product card.

+Implemented a function to send a DELETE request with the product ID.

+Removed the deleted product from the UI dynamically.